421zuoduan/WIM-code/README.md

 <!-- [Ruochen Cui](https://github.com/421zuoduan)  [Mingjun Ni](https://github.com/TsukiRinA) -->

 > **Abstract:** *W-MSA proposed by Swin Transformer has limitations in facilitating information interaction between windows.
 To address this, we introduce a module that utilizes convolution to achieve inter-window information interaction across different regions.
 Experiments demonstrate that our proposed module, when combined with W-MSA in a dual-branch structure, outperforms the simple W-MSA.
-In the deraining task conducted on the Uformer, we observe a 0.14dB improvement in performance.
-Our code can be found at <!--https://github.com/421zuoduan/WIM-code-->.*
+In the deraining task conducted on the Uformer, we observe a 0.14dB improvement in performance. <!--Our code can be found at https://github.com/421zuoduan/WIM-code.-->*
 <hr />